myrma/ESP-Assistant/README.md

 **UPDATE Version 4**

-Latest versin which make use of the esp-idf framework.
+Latest version which make use of the esp-idf framework.

 **Hardware needed**
 - CPU: ESP32-S3 N16R8